 Viewed in this fashion, the cost of financing over the course of a few months often compares favorably to the longer- term gains attributable to realizing on the underlying opportunity.
 Spending “x” to achieve “y” is the appropriate calculation.
 Weighing notional rates against market rates for garden-variety financing is not relevant.

 Collateral needed for a Bridge Loan

-Business owners should expect to be asked for a first lien on any unencumbered enterprise asset, and perhaps even a second lien on working capital and other fungible resources.
-In addition, a personal guarantee may also be requested as a sign of the owner’s intention to work with the lender in good faith to repay the loan.
+Business owners should expect to be asked for a first lien on any unencumbered enterprise asset.
+Perhaps even a second lien on working capital and other fungible resources.
+Also, you may request a personal guarantee as a sign of the owner’s intention to work with the lender in good faith to repay the loan.
 The guarantee may, in some cases, be limited to the amount of the financing.

 Repayment terms for a Bridge Loan

 A noted, bridge loans are, by definition, facilities with repayment terms of a few weeks, up to 12 months.
 It’s critical for business owners to identify, in advance, the source of repayment and timing.
-Firstly, the source of expected repayment has a considerable bearing on how a lender views the safety and soundness of the credit decision.
-For example, it is most likely that a favorable judgment will be given to a business that appears to qualify for a straightforward SBA loan following an execution of the transaction.
-This especially true when compared to business that promotes a repayment plan tied to higher operating margins forecast to develop post close.
+Firstly, the source of expected compensation has a considerable bearing on how a lender views the safety and soundness of the credit decision.
+For example, it is most likely that lending company will give a favorable judgment to a business that appears to qualify for a straightforward SBA loan following the execution of the transaction.
+This is especially true when you compare it to a company that promotes a repayment plan tied to higher operating margins forecast to develop post close.

 Typical Term of a Bridge Loan